nayere6342/sep11-freedom-project/blog/entry06.md

 ### **Design Process:**

-My process for these type of presentations is that; I first create the wire-frames for the presentation I would like to show.
+My process for these types of presentations is that; I first create the wire-frames for the presentation I would like to show.
 Then I would do the rest.
 Like the art of the presentation and the small things like the takeaways and the facts about the freedom project.
-Even though this maybe small on paper, it can really bring the whole presentation to life with these small things in the presentation.
-Also I would like to add that, a lot of the presentation was me just troubleshotting on what I should say everything and how should present the freedom project with the help of the presentation.
+Even though this may be small on paper, it can really bring the whole presentation to life with these small things in the presentation.
+Also I would like to add that, a lot of the presentation was me just troubleshooting on what I should say and how I should present the freedom project with the help of the presentation.

 ### **Challenges & Takeaways:**